-Q: What challenges are getting in the way of that Cloud move?
+Q: What challenges are getting in the way of that cloud move?

 Many dealership chains are made up of lots of locations that are spread out between multiple campuses.
 Some of these campuses can be in more remote or rural areas with limited ISP options.
 This can make it difficult to find a single ISP that can provide the uptime and performance that dealerships would need to keep their cloud apps working reliably for all locations.

 Some dealerships try to address the connectivity issue with a backup internet connection and a dual-WAN firewall.
 But those kinds of failover systems have some big problems.
-First, they only help during outages when the primary is down hard.
-What’s more, the customer ends up paying for two lines every month when you’re only ever using one.
+First, they only help during outages when the primary circuit is down hard.
+What’s more, the customer ends up paying for two lines every month when they’re only ever using one.
 This can be a hard sell to management.

 Q: Is that why you typically get involved?
 Reliability issues?

 Bill: That’s right.
 I’m usually contacted by a sales manager or general manager whose team is experiencing call quality issues or application outages.
 They usually aren’t interested in the technology side of things.
-They just want their team to be more productive, and they need these systems to work more reliably.
+They just want their teams to be more productive, and they need these systems to work more reliably.

 Q: How has Bigleaf’s unique take on SD-WAN helped these dealership chains make the move to the cloud more successful?

-Bill: The Internet has become a commodity.
-But it’s still the Internet with all the quality and reliability challenges that come with it.
+Bill: The internet has become a commodity.
+But it’s still the internet with all the quality and reliability challenges that come with it.

 With Bigleaf, dealerships can buy the most appropriate connection for each of their sites.
 Instead of going to one ISP, they can go to the best ISP for that specific geographic location.
 This gives them more flexibility as they grow.